TartanLlama/tartanllama.github.io/_posts/2017-06-24-writing-a-linux-debugger-unwinding.md

     auto return_address = read_memory(frame_pointer+8);
 {% endhighlight %}

 Now we have all the information we need to unwind the stack.
-I'm just going to keep unwinding until the debugger hits `main`, but you could also choose to stop when the frame pointer is `0x0`, which will get you the functions which your implementation called before `main` as well.
+I'm going to keep unwinding until the debugger hits `main`, but you could also choose to stop when the frame pointer is `0x0`, which will get you the functions which your implementation called before `main` as well.
 We'll to grab the frame pointer and return address from each frame and print out the information as we go.

 {% highlight cpp %}
     while (dwarf::at_name(current_func) != "main") {
-        current_func = get_function_from_pc(return_address);
+        current_func = get_function_from_pc(offset_load_address(return_address));
         output_frame(current_func);
         frame_pointer = read_memory(frame_pointer);
         return_address = read_memory(frame_pointer+8);